Scheduled Buffer Time in Aviation: How Precision Flight Scheduling Improves On-Time Performance

 This is the extra time added to the scheduled departure time to account for potential delays during the boarding process, ground handling, and pushback procedures.

-• Ground Handling Delays: Includes time for unexpected delays in baggage loading, refueling, and catering services.
+• Ground handling delays: includes time for unexpected delays in baggage loading, refueling, and catering services.
+The efficiency of ground handling at the departure airport is one of the most controllable variables in departure buffer planning.

 • Passenger Boarding: Accounts for variability in passenger boarding times, especially during peak travel periods.